square/retrofit/README.md

 errors and successful responses are both handled by the `Callback` interface.

 If the method doesn't have a `Callback' argument, it will be run synchronously on the current thread.
-This is useful in case you're calling multiple Http requests in a background process (a Service for instance).
+This is useful in case you're calling multiple Http requests in a background process.
 Thus, saving the trouble of many Callbacks calling each other.
 See `normalGetSynchronous` above for an example.
 Note: a ResponseNotOKException will be thrown in case of an error response.

 If you want to use the `@SingleEntity` method of specifying request body (see `singleEntityPost` above), your `MyJsonObject` will need to implement `TypedBytes`.
 For convenience, you can extend